 Environmental Education and Interpretation

-Pine Grove Furnace State Park offers a wide variety of environmental education and interpretive programs from spring through fall.
+Spring through fall, Pine Grove Furnace State Park offers a wide variety of environmental education, recreational and interpretive programs.
 Through hands-on activities, guided walks and programs, participants gain appreciation, understanding, and develop a sense of stewardship toward the natural and cultural resources.

-Curriculum-based environmental education programs are available to schools, youth organizations and homeschool associations.
+Curriculum-based environmental education programs are available to school, youth organizations and homeschool associations.
 Group programs must be scheduled in advance by calling the park office.

 Explore the Calendar of Events for a listing of events from today forward.